Prag8855/aab/content/guides/pension-payments-refund.md

 - you made less than 60 monthly pension payments in Germany
 - **and** your last pension payment was more than 24 months ago
-- **and** you do not live in the European Union, Bosnia-Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia or Turkey
+- **and** you do not live in the [[European Union]], the United Kingdom Bosnia-Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia or Turkey

 If you live in the United Kingdom, there is one more condition: